Colonel Blotto Game for Secure State Estimation in Interdependent Critical Infrastructure: conclusion

 \section{conclusion}

 In this paper, we have analyzed the problem of allocating limited protection resources on sensor areas (SCs) of an ICI using a game-theoretic approach.
 We have modeled the dynamic system of interdependent power, natural gas, and water infrastructure.
 We have analyzed the state estimation of the states of an ICI and the maximum reachability of estimation errors of different SCs of the ICI.
 We have considered a general model of protection of SCs of an ICI when the available resources of the defender and the attacker are limited.
 In particular, we have formulated the problem of allocating the limited resources of the defender and the attacker as a Colonel Blotto game.
-We have derived the MSNE of the defender and the attacker in closed-form as a function of the values of SCs and the available resources for the attacker and the defender.
+We have then derived the MSNE of the defender and the attacker in closed-form as a function of the values of SCs and the available resources for the attacker and the defender.
 The derived MSNE gives insights on the allocation of the resources on each SC and also underlines the interdependence of the three infrastructure.
-The defender's best strategy when trying to protect only one of the infrastructure is to allocate the available resource on all the SCs of the ICI not only on the infrastructure which it aims to protect.
-Simulation results verify that the derived MSNE is the best strategy for the defender and due to the interdependence of three CIs, the defender must consider ICI as a unified system in the security analysis. \begin{appendices}
+Simulation results verify that the derived MSNE is the defender's best strategy and due to the interdependence of three CIs, the defender must consider ICI as a unified system in the security analysis. \begin{appendices}{